Doctrine: what you believe

 The other, and probably more well-known, variation is from software engineer Carl Drews.
 According to him, a wind setdown of just over 60mph exposed the dry land, giving the Israelites 4 hours to cross.

-Both theories—the volcanic tsunami and the wind setdown—depend greatly on interpreting ending upon interpreting the Hebrew yam suph as “Sea of Reeds” instead of “Red Sea.”
+Both theories—the volcanic tsunami and the wind setdown—depend greatly on translating the Hebrew yam suph as “Sea of Reeds” instead of “Red Sea.”
 As a result, both theories move the crossing from the modern day Red Sea, to the Nile River delta region.

 Linguistics aside, Christians often use one of these theories as a defense for the biblical parting of the Red Sea.
 To a skeptic this would make sense because it does at least make the event plausible.